xionglin92/GPT-prompts/README.md

 ```
 Prompt: As an AI writing assistant, your task is to enhance the spelling, grammar, clarity,concision, and overall readability
 of the provided text.
 Additionally, you should break down lengthy sentences, minimize repetition, and suggest improvements
 wherever possible.
-Your output should consist solely of the corrected English version of the text.
+Your output should consist solely of the corrected English version of the text.Show all changes in bold
+so I can see what has been updated.
 Please begin by editing the following text:
 ```